chenchenzi/chenzixu/content/authors/admin/_index.md

   - course: MPhil (Distinction) in General Linguistics and Comparative Philology
     institution: University of Oxford
     year: 2016-2018
-  - course: BA (First Class Honours) in English Studies for the Professions Minor in Translation and Bilingual Communication
+  - course: BA Hons (First Class Honours) in English Studies for the Professions Minor in Translation and Bilingual Communication
     institution: The Hong Kong Polytechnic University
     year: 2012-2016
-  - course: University of California Education Abroad Progamme
+  - course: University of California Education Abroad Programme
     institution: University of California, Berkeley
     year: 2015